10 basic rules of hostel etiquette

 Istanbul, August 2008

-The Istanbul hostel’s dorm called “The Harem” slept sixty four people.
+My Istanbul hostel’s dorm called “The Harem” slept sixty-four people.
 No typo.
-64. Option two, was a six person mini-bedroom.
-Considering the 35 degrees that broiled outside, something told me the Harem would not exactly smell like roses, nor will it be be as quiet as the desert during the night.
-So I settled for the small room and there I was happy to find a nice couple from Vancouver, about my age.
+64. Option two was a six-person mini-bedroom.
+Considering it was 35 degrees outside, something told me the Harem would not exactly smell like roses, nor will it be be as quiet as the desert during the night.
+So I settled for the small room and I was happy to find a nice couple from Vancouver there, about my age.

 The Harem always comes back to me!

-As it often happens during trips, we became instant friends, and spent the next hours visiting the city together.
-The day turn into night and we returned, tired, to our beds.
+As it often happens during trips, we became instant friends and spent the next hours visiting the city together.
+The day turned into night and we returned, tired, to our beds.
 That’s when I realized that no matter how hard I tried to avoid the Harem, sometimes the Harem will come to me.
-Alright, so these kids still lived with their parents and alright, it was their first trip.
+Alright, so these kids still lived with their parents and, alright, it was their first trip.
 But that is no excuse.
 Three minutes after turning off the dorm lights, when the first moans became audible, nobody was sleeping.
-Needles to say, bunk beds move and rattle.
+Needless to say, bunk beds move and rattle.

 Love anywhere you want.
 But never in a dorm room.
 It’s embarrassing and uncomfortable for everybody.
 This kind of applies to camping hostels too.
-A more savvy traveller would’ve known that tent walls do not hold in sound.
+A savvier traveller would’ve known that tent walls do not hold in sound.
 But that’s another story…

 Reykjavik, May 2015

 Sleeping in Iceland is no easy task.
 Nights last for less than two hours and there is a general, somewhat irrational, guilty feeling about going to bed at midnight while it’s still light out.
 But eventually, travellers do grow tired and sleep always comes… that is until your roommate decides to reorganize her entire suitcase at 4 a.m.
 And everything is packed in its own plastic supermarket bag.